updated Jul 11, 2026 12.2MB file size 687 downloads

 Each result exposes the raw Shoutcast or Icecast stream URL, plus one-click export to .M3U8 or .PLS playlist files.
 Paste the URL into VLC's Media > Open Network Stream dialog, use Ctrl+L in Winamp, File > Open Location in foobar2000, or load the playlist file directly into Kodi, KMPlayer or Windows Media Player.

-The app ships as a single portable .exe for Windows 7, 8, 10 and 11 - no installer, no admin rights, no registry entries, no telemetry and no bundled software.
+The app ships as a single portable .exe for Windows 10 and 11 (64-bit) - no installer, no admin rights, no registry entries, no telemetry and no bundled software.
 Drop it anywhere and run it.

 If you skip it, nothing breaks.
 Clicking Play hands the stream off to your default media player instead, and the app also auto-detects VLC and MPC-HC for right-click "Open in..." shortcuts, falling back to opening the URL in your browser if nothing else is available.

-My Stations and Sessions - your personal radio station
+My Stations and Sessions - Your Personal Radio Setup

-The My Stations tab is where v2.0 quietly leaves earlier versions behind.
+The My Stations tab is where the app quietly becomes yours.
 Click the heart or green + button on any result and the station lands in a persistent favourites list stored locally at %APPDATA%\X-Radio-Stream-Finder\my_stations.json.

 Sessions take that list one step further.
 Pick four or five stations that share a mood, save them as a named session, and the app rotates between them every few minutes while you work, cook or wind down for the evening.